 The dog may be too stressed to eat

-Counterconditioning order of events
+Counter-conditioning order of events

 When I worked with Quinn on his fear issues with dogs, I made the mistake early on of pulling the food out when I first noticed the dog so I could be prepared as soon as Quinn saw it.
-Unfortunately that was a mistake in the process since pulling treats out ended up being a cue for Quinn that another dog was approaching.
+Unfortunately, that was a mistake in the process since pulling treats out ended up being a cue for Quinn that another dog was approaching.
 He started to react when he saw me grab treats, even before he saw the other dog.
-That sequence was food followed by the good thing.
-So, if you give your dog a food puzzle toy before you leave, you most likely aren’t counter-conditioning the absence because the food should happen after the absence has already started.
+That sequence was food followed by the trigger (noticing the other dog.)

+So, if before you leave you give your dog a food puzzle toy or chew toys for separation anxiety, you most likely aren’t counter-conditioning the absence because the food should happen after the absence has already started.
 Even worse, handing your dog the food toy is a signal to the dog that you’re about to walk out the door, and can end of being a cue that you’re about to leave, causing the dog to become anxious at the presentation of the food toy.

 But what about the devices on the market that can dispense treats remotely, some even with an app on your phone?
 This would seem to be the perfect solution to the problem of using food for counter-conditioning with dogs suffering from separation anxiety, since you can set it up to deliver the food once the owner has already left.

 Food as a management tool